webpack/webpack.js.org/content/api/module-methods.md

 W> This feature relies on [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) internally.
 If you use `import()` with older browsers, remember to shim `Promise` using a polyfill such as [es6-promise](https://github.com/stefanpenner/es6-promise) or [promise-polyfill](https://github.com/taylorhakes/promise-polyfill).
 See [Shimming](/guides/shimming) for more information.

-One problem with direct spec-based usage is that we have no control over the split chunk's name or other properties.
+The spec for `import` doesn't allow control over the chunk's name or other properties as "chunks" are only a concept within webpack.
 Luckily webpack allows some special parameters via comments so as to not break the spec:

 ``` js
 import(